AdityaTajanpure/provider_tutorial/README.md

-# provider_tutorial
+# Flutter Provider Demo

-A new Flutter project.
+A Flutter Project to try provider package and get familiar with it's usage.
+Package Used: provider

 ## Getting Started